Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: DT theory background

 as well as an isomorphism of Lie algebras

-\end{proposition} \begin{proof} Before we start, we remind the reader that $\HO_{\BC^*}\neq \HO_{\BC^*_u}$: the first algebra has to do with the extra $\BC^*$-action on $\BC \tilde{Q}$, the second has to do with the action studied at the end of \S \ref{CoHAsec}. \smallbreak Since the coproduct is $\HO_{\BC^*}$-linear, and $\CoHA^{\BC^*}_{\tilde{Q},\tilde{W}}$ is free as a $\HO_{\BC^*}$-module by Proposition \ref{pur_form}, it follows that the space of primitives for the coproduct (i.e. $\hat{\fg}^{\BC^*}_{\tilde{Q},\tilde{W}}$) is free as a $\HO_{\BC^*}$-module, and $\alpha$ is primitive if and only if $t\cdot \alpha$ is primitive, for $t$ a generator of $\fm_{\BC^*}$.
+\end{proposition} \begin{proof} Before we start, we remind the reader that $\HO_{\BC^*}\neq \HO_{\BC^*_u}$, although these algebras are isomorphic: the first algebra has to do with the extra $\BC^*$-action on $\BC \tilde{Q}$, the second has to do with the action studied at the end of \S \ref{CoHAsec}. \smallbreak Since the coproduct is $\HO_{\BC^*}$-linear, and $\CoHA^{\BC^*,\chi}_{\tilde{Q},\tilde{W}}$ is free as a $\HO_{\BC^*}$-module by Proposition \ref{pur_form}, it follows that $\alpha$ is primitive if and only if $t\cdot \alpha$ is primitive, for $t$ a generator of $\fm_{\BC^*}$, the maximal homogeneous ideal in $\HO_{\BC^*}$.
+Therefore, the space of primitives for the coproduct (i.e. $\hat{\fg}^{\BC^*}_{\tilde{Q},\tilde{W}}$) is free as a $\HO_{\BC^*}$-module.
 The graded dimensions of this module are determined by the existence of the isomorphisms \eqref{dmm} and \eqref{diso}, yielding \eqref{dgiso}. \smallbreak Again by $\HO_{\BC^*}$-linearity of the coproduct, the composition